tscanlin/developers.optimizely.com/src/content/android/getting-started/index.md

 Add the following to the end of your main activity's `onCreate()` function.
 The code can be copied from your `Implementation Settings`, which you can find by selecting on the appropriate Android Project in your [Optimizely Home](https://app.optimizely.com/projects).
 For more details, you can refer back to [Step 2: Create an Android project](#accountcreation).

 *Note:
-   startOptimizelyWithAPIToken should be declared after your crash reporting tool is initialized.*
+   startOptimizelyWithAPIToken should be declared after your crash reporting tool is initialized and must be initialized on the UI (main) thread to coordinate with the activity lifecycle.*

 ```java
 @Override